Nursing Program Policies

 AC-1C18

-• To help students save money in their textbook purchases, CUNY has created a web page and flyer called "How to Save Money on Textbooks."
-This resource provides links to websites that sell discounted new and used books, eBooks, open source materials, and rental options.
+To help students save money on their textbook purchases, CUNY has created a web page and flyer called "How to Save Money on Textbooks."
+This resource provides links to websites that sell discounted new and used books, eBooks, open-source materials, and rental options.

-• Placement in Clinical course sections varies each semester based on agency availability.
+Placement in Clinical course sections varies each semester based on agency availability.
 Students who are employed in a health care agency cannot be assigned to that agency for clinical classes.
-Students who have special needs (i.e., work schedule) must submit a request for consideration in writing to the Director of Nursing Programs no later than December 15 (for spring placement) and June 15 (for fall placement).
+Students who have special needs (i.e., work schedule) must submit a request for consideration in writing to the Director of Nursing Programs and\or Chairperson no later than December 15 (for spring placement) and June 15 (for fall placement).
 Every effort will be made to accommodate the request.
-However, there are limited clinical agency sites and days available, and students may need to make other accommodations.
+However, there are limited clinical agency sites and days available; students may need to make other accommodations.